Textualize/textual/docs/guide/input.md

 When a widget receives focus, it is sent a [Focus](../events/focus.md) event.
 When a widget loses focus it is sent a [Blur](../events/blur.md) event.

+### Focusable widgets

+Each widget has a boolean `can_focus` attribute which determines if it is capable of receiving focus.
+Note that `can_focus=True` does not mean the widget will _always_ be focusable.
+For example, a disabled widget cannot receive focus even if `can_focus` is `True`.

 ## Bindings

 Keys may be associated with [actions](../guide/actions.md) for a given widget.
 This association is known as a key _binding_.